markirby/mark-kirby.co.uk/content/_posts/2011-12-13-native-app-vs-packaged-web-app-which-to-use.md

 categories:
   - post
 ---
-*Update Dec 2014 &#8211; This article is historical, and requires an update to take into account the vastly improved performance of devices since 2011.
+*Update Dec 2014 - This article is historical, and requires an update to take into account the vastly improved performance of devices since 2011.
 Cordova is certainly valid solution from a performance perspective, assuming optimisation best practices are followed (another post to come).
 My points about not emulating native components still stand, mostly for ease of cross platform use (to avoid having one platforms typical UI in another).
 MK*

-I&#8217;ve been talking to people about native vs web for years, and don&#8217;t fall down on one single answer.
+I've been talking to people about native vs web for years, and don't fall down on one single answer.
 I thought it was time to get these thoughts down on paper.
-I&#8217;ve framed the discussion around a series of questions you might ask about an app you are developing.
+I've framed the discussion around a series of questions you might ask about an app you are developing.

 ## Are you designing an app which could be composed of native interface elements?